rakeden/carnival-3d-games/README.md

 ## Development

-This project was written 99.9% using Cursor and Claude 3.5, showcasing the capabilities of these tools in modern web development.
+This project was written 99% (prob. less, cursor was struggling with deployment and asset bundling) using Cursor and Claude 3.5, showcasing the capabilities of these tools in modern web development.